whowell1/whowell1github.io/content/en/blog/Mistakes.md

 **Some Mistakes I’ve Made**

 Missing Persistence:

-During one case, an infected machine used DLL injection to maintain persistence.
+- During a case, an infected machine used DLL injection to maintain persistence.
 I removed the malicious DLL, but missed another file that was executing from a non-standard folder.
 That file was being repeatedly launched by a scheduled cron job.
 The machine was not fully contained.

 Blanking on Scripting:

-In a job interview, I was asked to write a simple script.
+- In a job interview, I was asked to write a simple script.
 But anxiety and stress took over.
 I froze.
 Something I’d done a many times  before suddenly became impossible.
 The frustration spiraled and I never recovered to be able to solve the problem.

 Blocking Bitdefender:

-At one point, I saw an email flagged by Proofpoint that referenced Bitdefender.
-Without fully understanding the context, I blocked all Bitdefender URLs.
+- I saw an email flagged by Proofpoint that had Bitdefender url.
+Without fully understanding the context, I blocked all Bitdefender URLs in Proofpoint.
 This flooded the queue and added more work to the team.

 Every time I make a mistake, the same feeling of disappointment, self-doubt, and frustration occur.